cernanalysispreservation/cap-client/README.md

-# CAP Client
+# CERN Analysis Preservation: CAP-Client

-This repository provides the CAP command-line client that researchers could use to talk to some CAP server in order to preserve and manage their analyses.
+CAP-client is the Python client library for the [CERN Analysis Preservation (CAP)](https://analysispreservation.cern.ch) API.
+It is a command-line tool that facilitates preservation of physics data analyses, by allowing analysts to capture and store their analysis resources.
+The CAP-client is a free and open source project developed at [CERN](https://home.cern).